 Finally, here’s one new feature that could be exceptionally handy.
 A further permission called Skip Identity Confirmation at Login that admins can assign to discrete users is coming.
 This allows highly trusted users to log into Salesforce from a new device without verifying their identity with a second factor, such as an SMS code.

 For Provar customers, this could be helpful when running tests on remote servers or granting access to a support rep to help troubleshoot issues effectively.
 This could save you from allowing IP addresses or jumping on a call to pass on the security token.
-We do not recommend using it for everyday purposes; however, make sure you plan its use carefully to ensure your organization’s security.
-But granting it to a specific user could be more secure than adding an IP address to the profile as a whole.
+We do not recommend using it for everyday purposes; however, plan its use carefully to ensure your organization’s security.
+However, granting it to a specific user could be more secure than adding an IP address to the profile as a whole.

 Want to learn more?